 Schools should seek to use PSHE education to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.

 Sex and relationship education (SRE) is an important part of PSHE education and is statutory in maintained secondary schools.
+From September 2020 it became compulsory for all schools to teach Health Education.

 When any school provides SRE they must have regard to the Secretary of State’s guidance; this is a statutory duty.